Enriched categories as a free cocompletion: Enriched categories and modules as a free cocompletion

 Finally, the proof of Theorem~\ref{thm:collages2} supplies the following recipe for the universal property of such collages.
 Suppose $B$ is $\kappa$-cocomplete and $T_x\colon \epsilon x \to B$ are $\kappa$-cocontinuous functors forming a lax cocone; thus we have transformations $T_x \circ {\f{A}}(x,y) \to T_y$ satisfying the evident axioms.
 Then the induced functor $|T| \colon |{\f{A}}| \to B$ is defined by the following reflexive coequaliser

 We are finally ready to prove:

 \begin{Thm} For any locally $\kappa$-cocomplete bicategory $\C$, the free cocompletion $\Phi_\kappa(\C)$ of $\C$ under $\kappa$-ary collages is equivalent to $\cat{Mod}_\kappa(\C)$. \end{Thm} \begin{proof} By its construction in Section~\ref{sec:free-cocompletions}, $\Phi_\kappa(\C)$ is the closure of $\C$ in $\M\C$ under $\kappa$-ary collages.
-This closure certainly contains the full sub-bicategory of $\M\C$ whose objects are collages of the image of some $\kappa$-ary $\C$-category under the Yoneda embedding $Y:\C\to\M\C$.
-We will show that this full sub-bicategory is equivalent to $\cat{Mod}_\kappa(\C)$, and that it admits all $\kappa$-ary collages; thus it coincides with the desired closure.
+This closure certainly contains the full sub-bicategory of $\M\C$ whose objects are collages of the image of some $\kappa$-ary $\C$-category under the Yoneda embedding $Y\colon\C\to\M\C$.
+We will show that this full sub-bicategory is equivalent to $\cat{Mod}_\kappa(\C)$, and that it is closed in $\M\C$ under $\kappa$-ary collages; thus it coincides with the desired closure.

 Up to equivalence, we can certainly consider the bicategory whose objects are literally the $\kappa$-ary $\C$-categories (i.e.\ the objects of $\cat{Mod}_\kappa(\C)$), and whose hom-categories are the hom-categories between their collages in $\M\C$.
 If ${\f{A}}$ is a $\kappa$-ary $\C$-category, then by the construction of colimits in $\M\C$ in Proposition~\ref{prop:mb-is-cocomplete}, the collage $|Y{\f{A}}|$ of its image in $\M\C$ can be defined by